-The Social Fund will pay for the burial/cremation fees, doctors' certificates, and the cost of any documents needed to release the money, savings and property of the person who has died.
-There is an additional £700 available that can be used for funeral director fees, cars, coffin etc.]
+The Social Fund will pay for the burial/cremation fees, doctors' certificates, and the cost of any documents needed to release the money, savings and property of the

 - 3.7 If any funds exist in the deceased's estate then the Council can and does recover costs for the funeral arrangements.
 However, in reality, the majority of public health funerals are heavily subsidised by the Council. (e.g. in 2016 the expenditure was in the region of £29,000 and only approx. £2,000 was recovered from the various estates.) - 3.8 In terms of annual expenditure, the graph below (Figure 2) highlights the correlating trend in increased expenditure (based on financial year data) and the widening gap between actual expenditure and budget provision.
 It should be noted that the budget provision for 2017/18 has been increased to £12,000 but this will still lead to a significant shortfall if the increasing trend continues.